-56. Aeronautical user fees

-- (1) The Authority shall notify the fees to be charged in connection with the issue, validation, renewal, extension or variation of any certificate, authorisation or such other document, including the issue of a copy of those or the undergoing of any examination, test, inspection or investigation or the grant of any permission or approval, required by, or for the purpose of these Regulations. - (2) On an application being made in connection with which any fee is chargeable in accordance with the provisions of subregulation (1), the applicant shall be required, before the application is entertained, to pay the required fees. - (3) If, after that payment has been made, the application is withdrawn by the applicant or otherwise ceases to have effect or is refused, the Authority, shall not refund the payment made.

-57. Extra-territorial application of Regulations
+Regulations to have contravened that provision.
+53. Aeronautical user fees (1) The Authority shall notify the fees to be charged in connection with the issue, validation, renewal, extension or variation of any licence, certificate, approval, authorisation or such other document, including the issue of a copy of those or the undergoing of any examination, test, inspection or investigation or the grant of any permission or approval, required by, or for the purpose of these Regulations.
+(2) On application being made in connection with which any fee is chargeable in accordance with the provisions of sub-regulation (1), the applicant shall be required, before the application is entertained, to pay the required fees.
+(3) Where, after that payment has been made, the application is withdrawn by the applicant or otherwise ceases to have effect or is refused, the Authority, shall not refund the payment made.
+54. Extra- territorial application of Regulations (1) These Regulations shall apply to an aircraft, not being a military aircraft, which belongs to or which is exclusively employed in the service of the Government.